Primary benefits | Our Services | KelaSkip to content

 (EUR per day)

 Kela only reduces the basic amount of the person who has not looked for full-time work or applied for other benefits they qualify for.
 Kela will not reduce the basic amounts of children under the age of 18.
-The figures shown in the table were calculated based on the basic amounts for 2025.
+The figures in this table apply from 1 January to 28 February 2026.

 You can always contact Kela

-If you or your family would like to talk to a Kela specialist about social assistance, please call Kela’s customer service at 020 634 2550 or visit a Kela service point.
+If you or someone in your family would like to talk to a Kela staff member about social assistance, call Kela’s customer service at 020 634 2550 or visit a Kela service point.

 Learn more about your right to a personal consultation with a Kela employee or someone from social welfare services.